kiboschool/course-mathematical-thinking/src/lessons/counting.md

 - counting infinite sets: cardinality
 - binomial theorem

+## Guiding Question: Counting

+Our class needs to send 3 representatives to a mathematics competition.
+How many possible teams could represent us in that competition?
+Without additional research, think through how to compute that number, and share you reasoning.

 ## Resources:
 - [Chapter 1 of Discrete Mathematics: An Open Introduction, 3rd edition](http://discrete.openmathbooks.org/dmoi3/ch_counting.html)
 - [Chapter 3 of Introductions to probability](https://open.umn.edu/opentextbooks/textbooks/21)